-- (a) The sponsoring agency shall make application may apply to the board in the form of a letter. - (b) The sponsoring agency shall submit an updated self-study report a final program approval to the board.
-The self-study report shallmust provide an update of the self-study that was submitted for initial approval pursuant to R 338.10303(b), review the program's progress since initial approval was granted, and shall include a review and evaluation of program implementation. - (c) The board may require a subsequent site visit to the program by a board-approved nurse site reviewer before considering full approval.
-If conducted, a report of the site visit shallmust be prepared by the nurse site reviewer and provided to the board and the sponsoring agency. - (2) NCLEX scores for the program up to the point of application of full approval must equate to the passage rates as required in R 338.10310. - (3) If by the end of the fourth cohort, a program does not satisfy the criteria for full approval set forth in this rule or has failed to apply for full approval as required under this rule, the board may begin the evaluation process of the program pursuant to section 17242 of the code, MCL 333.17242 and R 338.10310. - (4) When granted full approval for the program of nursing education, the sponsoring agency shall continue to meet all of the requirements of this part.
+(a) The sponsoring agency shall make application to the board in the form of a letter.

+(b) The sponsoring agency shall submit an updated self-study report to the board.
+The self-study report shall review the program's progress since initial approval was granted and shall include a review and evaluation of program implementation.

+(c) The board may require a subsequent site visit to the program by a board-approved nurse site reviewer before considering full approval.
+If conducted, a report of the site visit shall be prepared by the nurse site reviewer and provided to the board and the sponsoring agency.

+(2) When granted full approval for the program of nursing education, the sponsoring agency shall continue to meet all of the requirements of this part.